jflets/Habitize/README.md

 ## Known Bugs

-As of the most recent release of Habitize, there are no known bugs or issues in the project.
-Continuous testing, monitoring, and user feedback play a crucial role in maintaining the application's reliability.
+As of the most recent release of Habitize, there is one known bug more so a css container setting.
+I have nested the habits within a container and the options button is nested in the habit, when a user clicks the option button within a habit the dropdown menu is partly hidden and requires the user to scroll down to see the full list of options.
+I have been unable to fix this without breaking the habit styling itself.

 # Deployment